cadbox1/very-nested/README.md

 - Gatsby transpiles workspace packages whereas CRA doesn't
   - Gatsby tries to transpile and lint the built module which fails because it's a production build.
   - The workaround here is to increment the version on the very-nested-viewer locally so yarn pulls the npm version and Gatsby doesn't transpile it.
+- I only want to use the published version of viewer for the website and manager apps but there's no way to tell yarn workspaces to do that so I just leave the viewer checked in at one version ahead so they don't get linked and yarn uses the published version